sara-nl/clouddocs/TUDelftcourse-20160413/MPI.markdown

 >1.
 Wave differential equation
 >1.
 MPI cheatsheet

 We provide you with an implementation of that simulation using `MPI`.
 You will be asked to perform multiple runs of each program, so that fluctuations caused by e.g. network can be middled out.

-The output of each program includes results for run time in _wall-clock_, _user_ and _system_ time.
+>**Tip:**
+>
+>We recommend you have a look at the end of this page for some hints on how to help measuring time, running a program multiple times and computing an average time out of multiple measurements.

 ### a) Setting up a VM for the exercise